-(14a) The introduction, with Directive 2009/14, of a fixed coverage set at EUR100.000 has put some Member States in the special situation of having to lower their coverage level, with risks of undermining depositor confidence.
+- (23)Directive 2009/14/EC introduced a fixed coverage level of EUR 100 000, which has put some Member States in the situation of having to lower their coverage level, with risks of undermining depositor confidence.
 While harmonisation is essential in order to secure the level playing field and financial stability in the internal market, risks of undermining depositor confidence should be taken into account.
-Therefore, an option to provisionally apply a higher coverage level should be introduced for Member States which foresaw a coverage level higher than the harmonised level before the adoption of Directive 2009/14, but should be limited in time and in scope, and the concerned Member States should proportionately adjust the target funding level and contributions paid to the scheme.
-Given that it is not possible to adjust the target level if the coverage level is unlimited, it would be appropriate to limit the option to Member States which, on 1 January 2008, applied a coverage level within a certain determined range, set between EUR100.000 and EUR300.000.
-In order to limit the impact of diverging coverage levels, and considering that the Commission will review the implementation of this Directive by 31 December 2018, it is appropriate to allow for this option until no later than 31 December 2018.

-(14 b) DGS should only be permitted to set off liabilities of a depositor against his or her claims for repayment if those liabilities have fallen due on or before the date of failure.
-Such set off should not impede the capacity of schemes to repay deposits within the deadline set by this Directive.
-Member States should not be prevented from taking appropriate measures concerning the rights of schemes in a winding up or reorganisation procedure of a credit institution.
+Therefore, Member States should be able to apply a higher coverage level if they provided for a coverage level that was higher than the harmonised level before the application of Directive 2009/14/EC.
+Such higher coverage level should be limited in time and in scope and the Member States concerned should adjust the target level and contributions paid to their DGSs proportionately.
+Given that it is not possible to adjust the target level if the coverage level is unlimited, it is appropriate to limit the option to Member States which on 1 January 2008 applied a coverage level within a range of between EUR 100 000 and EUR 300 000.
+In order to limit the impact of diverging coverage levels, and taking into account that the Commission will review the implementation of this Directive by 31 December 2018, it is appropriate to allow for this option until that date. - DGSs should be permitted to set off liabilities of a depositor against that depositor's claims for repayment only if those liabilities are due on or before the date of unavailability.
+Such set off should not impede the capacity of DGSs to repay deposits within the deadline set by this Directive.
+Member States should not be prevented from taking appropriate measures concerning the rights of DGSs in a winding up or reorganisation procedure of a credit institution.